Selçuk Altun: Biography

 “I believe that in both Turkish and world literature, bibliophilic protagonists and narrators in particular do not appear as much as they should,” states the self-confessed bibliophile, who maintains he reads far more than he writes, “Besides, these characters do not like showing up in trashy novels that sweep the book market.
 Yet I believe the elite group called ‘literary readers’ do embrace them.”
 “In my novels, the setting is as important as the central characters.
 For this reason, I go on special voyages.
 These voyages nurture me; each time, I set on the road wondering how that particular voyage will nurture me.”

 In order to bring his books to an international audience, the author himself paid for the English translation of his fourth novel Songs My Mother Never Taught Me.
 This translation, by Ruth Christie and Selçuk Berilgen, was published Telegram Books in 2008 and sold 3,000 copies in the UK, but while the English publisher opted to follow it with Many and Many a Year Ago in 2009 and various German, Swiss, Spanish and Portuguese houses have expressed an interest in buying rights, “the global economic crisis seems to have stopped the process”, and, “Three foreign publishing houses acquired the rights to publish Songs My Mother Never Taught Me, but that was it!”

 “There are many reasons for the limited number of Turkish authors and poets translated into English,” Altun stated in an interview with The Guardian, “Sadly Nobel prize-winner Orhan Pamuk's success hasn't yet increased Anglo-American interest in Turkish authors and poets,” before going on to list works by Feyyaz Kayacan Fergar, Oktay Rifat, Yaşar Kemal, Sait Faik, Bilge Karasu, Ahmet Hamdi Tanpınar, Nazım Hikmet as well as Pamuk among his top 10 Turkish books.

 English language bibliography

-Three of Altun's novels have been published in English translation.
+Four of Altun's novels have been published in English translation.